Early Learning Solutions

 1. High-quality instructional materials

-We fund partners working to increase access to evidence-based curriculum that helps educators create joyful, engaging learning experiences for all young learners.
+We fund partners working to create and strengthen curriculum and other instructional materials that help educators create joyful, engaging learning experiences for all young learners.

 2. Better measures of growth